brandock/Open-Energy-Monitor-LoRa-Bridge/README.md

 I found it easiest to wire the serial connection between Moteino 1 and Moteino 2 by flipping the former belly-up (radio side up).
 I used right angle headers and some protoboard.

-There are three sketches needed.
+There are three sketches needed, and the USB interfacer (Moteino 3) needs to be added to the emonHub configuration file (emonCMS > Setup > emonHub > Edit Config > add the entry shown in this respository.)

 Moteino 1: **RFM69Pi2Serial**.
 RFM69Pi receiver to serial.
 I used the RFM69Pi firmware sketch and modified the serial baud from 38400 to 115200.<br>
 Moteino 2: **Serial2LoRa**.
 Serial to LoRa.
 I used the rf95_client example in the RadioHead Examples folder and changed the outbound "Hello World" in the example to the serial input.<br>